 Adorn your Christmas tree with adorable gingerbread birds with fragrant notes of cinnamon and apple.
 You can decorate the ornament with glitter and beads.
 While not edible, they certainly smell good enough to eat.

 Burn these muslin bags, which are filled with dried orange slices, sage, lavender, and eucalyptus, in your fireplace to fill your home with holiday spirit.

-Did you know: Pinecones foraged from a walk in the wintry outdoors can be treated with essential oils to offer a cozy, natural aroma?
-They're perfect for the holidays — use them in a festive garland, a wreath, or a bowl of potpourri.
+Did you know that pinecones foraged from a walk in the outdoors can be treated with essential oils to offer a cozy, natural aroma?
+They're perfect for the holidays: use them in a festive garland, a wreath, or a bowl of potpourri.